AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 EdgeX (Foundry) is an Open-Source framework that serves as a foundation for building and deploying Internet of Things (IoT) edge computing solutions.
 While Edge Xpert is an enterprise version of _EdgeX_, provided by IoTech System.

-This document will show how to publish data into AnyLog via Edge Xpert Management tool.
+This document demonstrates how to publish data into AnyLog via Edge Xpert Management tool.

 * [EdgeX Foundry](https://www.edgexfoundry.org/)
 * [IoTech System](https://www.iotechsys.com/)